dalgibbard/mentor/README.md

 Mentor
 ======

-A simple file sharing app over HTTP (for the HTTPS version, see https://github.com/fim/mentor)
+A simple file sharing app over HTTP (for the HTTPS+uPnP version, see https://github.com/fim/mentor)

 Simply provide a list of files and directories to share and they will be shared without the need for any webserver or any extra configuration.
 Manual port forwarding is required if desired.